 Teaming up for results

-"We're working on a unique measurement approach for single-photon sources for quantum photonics technologies," says Angela Gamouras, Research Officer at the NRC's Metrology Research Centre.
+"We're working on a unique measurement approach for single-photon sources for quantum photonics technologies," says Angela Gamouras, a Research Officer with the NRC’s Quantum and Nanotechnologies Research Centre (formerly with the NRC’s Metrology Research Centre).
 "Collaborating with CU Boulder and NIST is a first step toward characterizing these types of devices that will likely become part of our infrastructure."

-The NRC's quantum optics group, Advanced Electronics and Photonics Research Centre and Security and Disruptive Technologies Research Centre have more than 2 decades of experience in developing quantum dot single-photon sources for applications such as secure communications and information processing.
+The NRC's quantum optics group have more than 2 decades of experience in developing quantum dot single-photon sources for applications such as secure communications and information processing.
 Angela's work will combine these sources with a specialized low-light sensor being developed by CU Boulder and NIST.

 "We're taking Canadian-developed devices and applying them in the creation of quantum photonics measurement standards," she says.
 "Our collaborators in Boulder have developed an on-chip sensor that directly measures the optical power of light.
 We will push the sensitivity of this type of detector to the limit by trying to directly measure the optical power emitted by an NRC quantum dot single-photon source."